Write a Book and Change Your Life

 "When I signed up for Jessica Lourey’s fiction writing workshop, I was at a low point.
 I longed to write a novel, but I didn’t know where to begin.
 I didn’t think I had any stories worth telling.
 Jess helped me realize that I have a lifetime of experiences just waiting to be tapped into, a lifetime of stories, characters, settings and plot twists.
 I just needed to remember.
 In short, Jess helped me start writing from my heart." -Tina M.

-out with her family, you can find her dreaming of her next story.
+When not traveling, reading, writing, or hanging out with her family, you can find her dreaming of her next story.
+You can find out more about Jess on her website and by signing up for her newsletter.

 "Jess is a rare double talent.
 She is an outstanding writer.
 Just